 The major advantage that 45 RPM records brought to the table was again one of size.
 They were physically smaller than 78s, which meant that the records themselves could be produced less expensively.
 In terms of audio quality, the two were about the same, so that size quickly became a large part of the reason why 45s quickly surpassed 78s in terms of mass audience appeal.

 That’s not to say that 78s disappeared entirely – in fact, they were still produced all the way up into the 1950s and beyond.
 It’s just that in terms of that particular moment in history, new technologies emerged and there was no turning back.

 What You Need to Know For Vinyl Record Playback

 The most important thing for you to understand about all of this is that not all turntables can play 78 RPM records.
-Those systems that can typically require special needles or some other type of “unique” alteration to be able to both play back and read information from the record at that higher speed.
-You’ll also likely need a tone arm containing a stereo cartridge and, of course, your variable speed turntable needs to be able to support the 78 RPM speed in the first place.
+Those systems require special needles or an alteration to playback and read information from records with a higher speed.
+You’ll also likely need a tonearm containing a stereo cartridge and, of course, your variable speed turntable needs to be able to support the 78 RPM speed in the first place.

 Thankfully, as records and turntables have returned to their once popular position, there are now commercially available systems capable of playing all three speeds.

 At this point, it’s also important to discuss two terms you’ve likely encountered before: EP and LP.
 EP stands for “extended play” and is almost always used to describe records with between three and five songs on them.
 LP stands for “long playing,” and essentially denotes a full-length album.